+Our first SaaS Management goal is about getting the big picture.
 Shadow IT carries inefficiencies, security risks, and hidden costs.
 With a SaaS system of record, mitigate risk, and contain costs through the discovery of SaaS applications.

 Enterprises of 1,000 employees can be managing over 600 SaaS applications.
 Discovering these applications has proven nearly impossible.
 In fact, Zylo discovers two to three times as many applications as the average enterprises estimate through manual efforts.

 Once the discovery of applications is complete, a SaaS system of record also contains all the relevant information necessary to determine the value of the enterprise SaaS stack.

 - All applications: Today, over 70% of SaaS spend is found outside of IT.